Skip to Content

 4. Once a rule is broken, the debate ends.

-Once a year, millions of masked figures flood the streets of their respective communities nationwide.
-On that one day, anonymity is the norm, and people relentlessly demand treats from strangers, banging on doors with some even throwing eggs at houses.
+Once a year at the end of October, millions of masked figures flood the streets of their respective communities nationwide.
+On that one day, anonymity is the norm, and Halloween lore has it that people (obviously not in Fullerton) have been known to relentlessly demand treats from strangers, banging on their doors and with some even throwing eggs at houses for not offering treats, and thus deserving of a trick.
 But this isn’t a cult; it’s Halloween — and high schoolers love it.

 What the hall-oween are you saying?
 Once a year, thousands of people, including high school students, line up in front of houses like ants, waiting to take candy back to their queen: their toothy, salivating orifices.
 As a junior, I really don’t understand why you would celebrate a holiday just for a quick photo session and a bag full of candy that nobody ever finishes.